elmolicious/MapExplorer/README.md

 * Implemenet an error handling with a good description about it
 * Move some code to the server which doesnt have to be client handled
 * Apply more correct angular to this app
+* Serverside caching
+* At some points I did use data dragon urls directly because I had not enough time left to go via the static data api
 * ...

 ## About me ##